Notify me

 Reaching the Edges of Symbolization

 The visual arts developed all the way to impressionism and paintings of artists like J.M.W.
 Turner (below), where there is very little emphasis remaining on the elements which obviously represent objects that there are words for (i.e. “ship”).
-If you removed the ship, you could see that the rest of the painting could be seen as abstract, with more focus on the marks and their results, than on what they represent.
+If you removed the ship, you could see that the majority of the painting could be seen as abstract, with more focus on the marks and their results, than on what they represent.

 Music developed from the simplest 1:2 and 1:3 ratios in plainsong, all the way to 12-tone music in the early 20th Century, where every one of the twelve discrete steps on the equal-tempered scale is given equal importance, and then experimented with microtones, with increasing emphasis on the sound itself, through that progression.
 So where can you go from there? . . .

-in Western Art Tradition music, once you’ve got to 12-tone and microtones, there’s only one place left to explore.
+In Western Art Tradition music, once you’ve got to 12-tone and microtones, there’s only one place left to explore.

 In painting, once there’s almost no emphasis left on the objects which can be symbolized, there’s only one place left to explore.